ROE Calculator

 ROE Performance stock return

-Netflix which was a market leader once upon a time has to now compete for its position with several new and powerful entrants like Hulu, Disney+.
+Netflix which was a market leader once upon a time has to now compete for its position with several new and powerful entrants like Hulu, and Disney+.
 Apple TV, Peacock, Amazon Prime and many more.
 Its returns have now lined with its Return on Equity.
-Apple too has to compete for its phones with several large players like Samsung, Xiaomi and local manufacturers but it continues to remain a large force in its sector aligning its returns with its ROE as well.
+Apple too has to compete for its phones with several large players like Samsung, Xiaomi, and local manufacturers but it continues to remain a large force in its sector aligning its returns with its ROE as well.

 Amazon is a market leader in online retailing and continues to dominate the sector.
-It gained especially high market share during the pandemic when physical retail outlets were shut but online deliveries remain.
-It has also diversified into other segments like web hosting services where it is again a leader, streaming services and many more.
+It gained an especially high market share during the pandemic when physical retail outlets were shut but online deliveries remain.
+It has also diversified into other segments like web hosting services where it is again a leader, streaming services, and many more.

 What you should be looking for:

 It is influenced by Net Profit and Shareholder Equity.
 Let us look at Net Profit first.
-In any one year, the company may have sold a large piece of asset or had a onetime windfall which will be recorded in its Net Profit thus increasing its ROE by default and giving an incorrect impression that the company has grown earnings well.
-In case of Shareholder equity, a buyback will automatically reduce shareholder equity and increase ROE without any meaningful change in the company’s ability to generate that ROE.
+In any one year, the company may have sold a large piece of asset or had a one-time windfall which will be recorded in its Net Profit thus increasing its ROE by default and giving an incorrect impression that the company has grown earnings well.
+In the case of Shareholder equity, a buyback will automatically reduce shareholder equity and increase ROE without any meaningful change in the company’s ability to generate that ROE.

 A company can simply choose to take on more and more debt which will increase liabilities and reduce shareholder equity (Assets minus Liabilities) thus increasing ROE.
-So what is high ROE might simply be a debt laden company.
+So what is high ROE might simply be a debt-laden company.

-Ideally a high ROE is a good indicator of market leadership of the company in its respective sector.
-However the same should be established by taking a deep dive in company financials to see if that ROE has come on the back of increasing debt or by virtue of business operations.
+Ideally, a high ROE is a good indicator of the market leadership of the company in its respective sector.
+However the same should be established by taking a deep dive into company financials to see if that ROE has come on the back of increasing debt or by virtue of business operations.
 A high ROE must be backed by sound business practices for it to be a sound investment.
 Let us look at some companies in the same sector to highlight the drawbacks as well as what we should be looking for.

 ROE Industry Average